v37/ai

 Most fine-tuning recipes published in 2025 don’t reproduce.
 Same script, same data, same seed, different weights.
 The discrepancy is small enough to look like training noise — small enough that nobody usually checks.
 But “small” matters when you’re trying to compare two LoRA runs to decide which won, or when you’re trying to cite a result.

 On AMD MI100s the situation is worse: the upstream Hugging Face stack assumes a CUDA-shaped world, and the divergences are subtle enough to look like the hardware is the problem.
 It isn’t.
-With three small patches, the same inputs produce the same weights — bit for bit, across forward and gradient-checkpoint recompute, twice in a row, every time.
+With three small patches, the same smoke run produced the same adapter weights twice in a row, bit for bit.
+That’s narrower than “all training is solved forever,” but it’s the verification that matters before you trust a fine-tuning recipe.

 This is the recipe.
-The repo is at forge.v37.io/ai-lab/deterministic-stack (mirror coming).
-The README has the full README; this post is the story.
+The repo is at forge.v37.io (Codeberg mirror).
+The repo has the full README; this post is the story.

 The symptom that started it